camunda/camunda-bpm-platform/spin/docs/user-guide/xml/reading-xml.md

 SpinXmlElement xml = S("<order />", xmlDom());
 ```

-The second paramter `xmlDom()` hints Spin to use the Xml Dom parser for parsing the xml.
+The second paramter `xmlDom()` hints Spin to use the XML DOM parser for parsing the XML.

 Alternatively you can directly use the `XML(...)` function: